HaifaUniversityBPM/traffic-data-to-event-log/README.md

 # traffic-data-to-event-log

 ## Description
-This repository holds the datasets used for this research.
+Download the datasets using this [link]: https://campushaifaac-my.sharepoint.com/:f:/g/personal/gengel01_campus_haifa_ac_il/ElOfw--h8W5Hl3nfQtiQJSgBOgl1OQt5ugXg4VtY-gDyog?e=30yMdB <br>
 The datasets folder contains a zip file for each research environment. <br>
 Each environment holds both CSVs and pickled Dataframe objects of the datasets - it is reccommended to work with the Dataframe objects.

 ## Licence